G-Research/Bulldog/README.md

    - Environment details (OS, .NET version, etc.)
    - Any relevant logs or error messages

+## Channels

+Community engagement is welcome!
+Please use the following channels:
+- GitHub Issues: For bug reports and feature requests
+- Pull Requests: For code changes and reviews
+- Discussions: For general questions and community engagement

 ## Security

 Please see our [security policy](SECURITY.md) for details on reporting security vulnerabilities.